-- 1. Use a Phillips-head screwdriver to loosen the turn signal assembly's mounting screw. - 2.
-Remove the turn signal assembly from the bumper.
+- Use a long-handled, #2 Phillips screwdriver to loosen the turn signal assembly mounting screw. - Remove the turn signal assembly from the bumper.

 - 3. Remove the bulb holder from the turn signal assembly by turning it counterclockwise. - Remove the burned out bulb from the socket by pushing it in and turning counterclockwise until it unlocks.
-Install the new bulb.
+Install the new bulb. - Push the bulb holder into the turn signal assembly, and turn it clockwise until it locks.

-- 5. Push the bulb holder into the turn signal assembly and turn it clockwise until it locks. - 6.
-Test the turn signals to make sure the new bulb is working. - 7.
-Put the turn signal assembly into the bumper.
+- 6. Test the turn signals to make sure the new bulb is working. - Put the turn signal assembly into the bumper.
 Make sure the tabs on the turn signal assembly fit into the bumper slots.
 Tighten the mounting screw.